 We have dedicated compliance modules covering key compliance areas, including Anti- Slavery, Anti-bribery, Ethics and Code of Conduct.
 Our Code of Conduct training runs annually for all graded employees.

 7. Measuring effectiveness – performance indicators

 In order to monitor the effectiveness of the steps we have taken to stop slavery and trafficking taking place in our business and supply chains, we will use the following performance indicators for the financial year ahead:

 - Completion rates for the mandatory Code of Conduct training completed by office-based staff.
-In 2019 completion rates were 92%.
-In 2020 they increased to 96%.
+In 2022 completion rates were 92%.

 - We will ensure that we continue to have terms and conditions in place with our direct and indirect supply chain that require MSA compliance as a key term.